Sudeep Kumar: Personal life

 Sudeep is born to Kainakary Surendran and Rajamma.
-Sudeep had his education at St Joseph's High School, Punnapra, SD College, Alappuzha, from where he did his graduation in Malayalam, and Government Law college, Thiruvananthapuram.
+Sudeep had his education at St Joseph's High School, Punnapra, SD College, Alappuzha, from where he did his graduation in Malayalam, and LLB from Government Law college, Thiruvananthapuram.
 He is married to classical dancer Kalamandalam Sophia.
 They have two daughters, Minsara and Neehara.

 Playback singing career

 Debut and early career

 The early stages of his career were marked by singing for dramas and albums.
 He worked with notable musicians including his mentor Kalavoor Balan, N.P.
 Prabhakaran, Alleppey Vivekanandan, Alleppey Rishikesh, Kumarakam Rajappan, Vypin Surendran, K.M.Udayan, T.S.Radhakrishnan, Sebi Nayarambalam, Samji Aarattupuzha, M.G.Anil, Raveendran Thiruvalla, Vidhyadharan master, R.Somasekharan, Jerry Amaldev, Johnson, Raveendran, M.G.Radhakrishnan, Perumbavoor G.Raveendranath, V.Dakshinamoorthy, M.K.Arjunan, and G.Devarajan.

 His first film audio Thalolam released in 1998 (lyrics and music by Kaithapram) was produced by Johny Sagariga, who introduced him to the audio industry.
 It was in 1999 that Sudeep Kumar met Devarajan master which proved to be a turning point in his career.
 In the year 2000, when Devarajan master conducted a stage show titled Five promising singers of the new millennium, Sudeep Kumar was one among the five.